Used Oil Grants

 Three priorities have been established for this offering:

-- First priority - to establish new used oil collection infrastructure in an underserved location or new site.
+Establish new used oil collection infrastructure in an underserved location or new site.

-- Second priority - to upgrade or replace existing equipment at collection centers not currently meeting the standards specified in the Used Oil Collection & Recycling Grant Program Requirements.
+Upgrade or replace existing equipment at collection centers not currently meeting the standards specified in the Used Oil Collection & Recycling Grant Program Requirements.

 Applicants can use this grant to cover the cost to build or upgrade Automotive Fluid Collection Centers, but such funds may not be used for regular operation expenses of a recurring nature.
 Eligible expenses include, but are not limited to: